-"Kevin aged 29, is an IT professional living with 26 years old graphic designer wife Mandy and two daughters.
+"Kevin, aged 29, is an IT professional living with a 26-year-old graphic designer wife, Mandy and two daughters.

-Recently the couple purchased a 1.5 million dollar house.
+Recently, the couple purchased a 1.5 million dollar house.
 The family income is sufficient to support a healthy lifestyle.
-If one of them were to die, the survivor would have a tough time making those mortgage payments and keeping uo the lifestyle.
+If one of them were to die, the survivor would have a tough time making those mortgage payments and keeping up the lifestyle.

-To ensure that the survivor would be able to repay the Mortgage and keep the house, Kevin and Mandy took a 1.5 Million dollar joint-first-to-die Term policy naming each other as the beneficiaries.
+To ensure that the survivor could repay the Mortgage and keep the house, Kevin and Mandy took a 1.5 Million dollar joint-first-to-die Term policy naming each other as the beneficiaries.

-Permanent or Whole life insurance can provide lifelong protection needed for the risk that does not have an expiry date.
+Permanent or Whole life insurance can provide lifelong protection for the risk that does not expire.
 The premiums for the Whole life insurance typically remain the same over the lifetime of the life insured.

 "Martin and Sandy have already purchased a Term policy to cover their Mortgage risk.
-But they are aware of the expiry of their coverage at the end of the policy term.
+However, they are aware of the expiry of their coverage at the end of the policy term.

-They purchased a Whole Life policy for themselves to ensure a lifelong coverage.
+They purchased a Whole Life policy for themselves to ensure lifelong coverage.

-They may use it as an Estate Planning tool, potentially borrow money from the Cash Value of the policy, and leave a legacy for their daughter or some donation to their favorite charity"
+They may use it as an Estate Planning tool, potentially borrow money from the Cash Value of the policy, and leave a legacy for their daughter or some donation to their favourite charity"

-Would you risk liquidating your assets for meeting expenses for treatment and rehabilitation?
+Would you risk liquidating your assets to meet expenses for treatment and rehabilitation?

-'Raj aged 40, now a senior manager in his company.
+'Raj, aged 40, is now a senior manager in his company.
 One morning, he found the right side of his body paralyzed.

-He was rushed to the hospital, where he was diagnosed with an attack of stroke that rendered him paralyzed.
+He was rushed to the hospital, where he was diagnosed with a stroke that rendered him paralyzed.